 (20)(a) "Professional compensation rung performance criteria" means:

-(i) An overall rating of proficient or higher, and no components rated as unsatisfactory, on the state framework for teaching evaluation; and
+(i) An overall rating of proficient or higher, and no components rated as unsatisfactory, on the state framework for teaching evaluation or equivalent for pupil service staff or principal or other school level administrator evaluation aligned to the state framework for teaching evaluation; and

 (ii) Demonstrating the majority of students have met measurable student achievement targets or student success indicator targets.